iykisselev/ukbb_gt_qc/README.md

 ./run_local.sh
 ```

-2. To run with specific number of cores:
+2. To run with a specific number of cores:
 ```bash
 ./run_local.sh --cores 8
 ```